 If after your second attempt you do not reach a 65% pass mark, you will be required to resit that individual unit.
-This will be arranged with the VHFA Course Leader.
+This will be arranged with the VHFA Course Manager.

-To resit any units that you didn’t reach the 65% pass mark on after the second attempt there will be a £47 (incl.
-VAT) administration fee.
+To resit any units that you didn’t reach the 65% pass mark on after the second attempt there will be a £25 administration fee.
 This fee will cover a single resit of each of Units 1-7 needing to be re-sat.
 This can be purchased from our website.

 21 days to complete the 1-2-1 interview

 Once Units 1-7 are successfully completed, you will have a 1-2-1 interview with an assessor to complete Unit 8 of the course.
 This is an opportunity to discuss your understanding of the course content alongside how you will implement your knowledge moving forward.
 You have 21 days after completion of Units 1-7 to complete Unit 8.